XpressAI/SparkCyclone/docs/02 Getting Started/02 Hadoop and Spark Installation Guide.md

 	# java -version
 	openjdk version "1.8.0_282"

 6\.
 Create profile.d script to set hadoop variables for all users.
+Ensure that the JAVA_HOME points to your distribution of JDK.

 	# vi /etc/profile.d/hadoop.sh